 In the U.S., faulty or degraded batteries can be replaced for free one year after purchase.
 In the EU and Australia, consumer law ensures that Apple needs to replace these for up to three years after purchase.

-Assuming you have a Mac that is older than this and is having battery problems, Apple Care extended warranty coverage for up to three years.
+Assuming you have a Mac that is older than this and has battery problems, Apple Care extended warranty coverage for up to three years.
 That might solve it.
-For any Mac’s that are older and out of warranty or Apple Care coverage, a new battery might be needed.
+A new battery might be needed for any Mac that is older and out of warranty or Apple Care coverage,

 5. Replace your Mac battery at Apple Store or service center